Acting Assistant Professor, Department of Mathematics, University of Washington

 Winter 2017 - Math 582G: Continuum random trees.

 I study combinatorial stochastic processes: combinatorial topics and methods, within probability theory.
+Here is a link to my research statement.
 In particular, I have worked on:

 I have an ongoing project, in collaboration with Soumik Pal, Doug Rizzolo, and Matthias Winkel, to resolve a 1999 conjecture of David Aldous regarding the existence a continuum-tree-valued diffusion with certain properties.
 This project includes the following papers, preprints, and works in progress:

-Here is a cool simulation of a process that I constructed in joint work with Soumik Pal, Douglas Rizzolo, and Matthias Winkel.
+Here is a cool simulation of a process involved in the Aldous diffusion construction.
 The simulation was created by Rey Chou, Alex Forney, and Chengning Li, under the supervision of myself and Gerandy Brito.

 - continuum random trees,